-When you call API operations to manage cloud resources by using Alibaba Cloud SDKs, you must configure valid credential information.
+When you call API operations to manage cloud resources using Alibaba Cloud SDKs, you must configure valid credential information.
 The Credentials tool of Alibaba Cloud provides a set of easy-to-use features and supports various types of credentials, including the default credential, AccessKey pairs, and Security Token Service (STS) tokens.
 The Credentials tool helps you obtain and manage credentials.
-This topic describes the order based on which the Credentials tool obtains the default credential.
+This topic describes how to configure different types of credentials and the order based on which the Credentials tool obtains the default credential.
 You can develop a thorough knowledge of configuring and managing credentials in Alibaba Cloud SDKs.
 This ensures that you can perform operations on cloud resources in an efficient and secure manner.

 Background information

-A bearer token.
-It is used for identity authentication and authorization.
+A Bearer Token.
+This is a token type for authentication and authorization.

 Prerequisites

-Alibaba Cloud SDK V2.0 is installed.
-For more information, see Use the Alibaba Cloud SDKs for Go in an IDE.
+Use an Alibaba Cloud SDK for Go V2.0.
+For more information, see Use Alibaba Cloud SDK for Go in an IDE.

 Install the Credentials tool